-An official transcript must be sent directly to the University of Wisconsin-Eau Claire either through secured electronic transmission or via the postal service (not email) for any institution where you a) obtained a degree (except UW-Eau Claire), b) completed course work necessary for admission to your graduate program, or c) graduate courses you wish to have considered for transfer credit to apply toward your intended degree program at UW-Eau Claire.
+An official transcript must be sent directly to the University of Wisconsin-Eau Claire either through secured electronic transmission or via the postal service (not email) for any institution where you obtained a degree (except UW-Eau Claire) or graduate courses you wish to have considered for transfer credit to apply toward your intended degree program at UW-Eau Claire.
 Graduate credits earned prior to admission, but not reported on the application for admission nor documented, will not be considered for transfer after admission.